 The Christian who is a living sacrifice is one who does not do what is right in his or her own eyes.
 Instead, they give up their rights to themselves by taking up their crosses and following Jesus.

-And he said to all, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
-For whoever would save his life will lose it, but whoever loses his life for my sake will save it.
-(Luke 9:23-24 ESV)
+23 And He was saying to them all, “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.
+24 For whoever wishes to save his life will lose it, but whoever loses his life for My sake, he is the one who will save it.
+Luke 9:23-24 (NASB)

 Christians who are living sacrifices live lives that are holy and acceptable to God.
 They live their lives as acts of worship.
 They do this by being transformed by the renewal of their minds.
 This is saturating their lives with the Word of God.
 They worship and pray and meditate on God’s Word as a way of life.
 Those who do this will not do what is right in their own eyes, but will walk through each day as the Spirit leads.
 At each moment of decision or judgment they seek to line up with God and His will.

 The first chapter in the book of Judges describes what happens to the Israelites as those died who had seen the mighty of works of God in the Exodus.
 The younger generations compromised by intermarrying with the Canaanites and corrupted their religion by serving the Baals and the Asthoreths.
 They were in unbelief.
 They did not have the evidence before their eyes of God’s Sovereignty so they adopted the false religion of those around them.
 Did Jesus address this?